hazelcast/hazelcast-reference-manual/src/ScheduledExecutorService.md

 The task handler, is a descriptor class holding information for the scheduled future, which is used to pinpoint the actual task in the cluster.
 It contains the name of the task, the owner (member or partition) and the scheduler name.

-The handler is always available after scheduling and can be stored in a plain string format `com.hazelcast.scheduledexecutor.ScheduledTaskHandler#toUrn` and re-constructed back from that String `com.hazelcast.scheduledexecutor.ScheduledTaskHandler#of`.
-If the handler is lost, you can still find a task under a given scheduler by using the Scheduler's `com.hazelcast.scheduledexecutor.IScheduledExecutorService#getAllScheduledFutures`.
+The handler is always available after scheduling and can be stored in a plain string format `com.hazelcast.scheduledexecutor.ScheduledTaskHandler.toUrn()` and re-constructed back from that String `com.hazelcast.scheduledexecutor.ScheduledTaskHandler.of()`.
+If the handler is lost, you can still find a task under a given scheduler by using the Scheduler's `com.hazelcast.scheduledexecutor.IScheduledExecutorService.getAllScheduledFutures()`.

 Last but not least, similar to [executor service](#executor-service), the scheduled executor service allows Stateful tasks to be scheduled.
 Stateful tasks, are tasks that require any kind of state during their runtime, which must also be durable along with the task in the event of a lost partition.